 Title page.
 The first page (title page) of your manuscript file must include the following information:

-A structured abstract of no more than 350 words is to be provided, divided into the following sections: Purpose/Aim of the study, Materials and Methods, Results, and Conclusions.
+Abstract.
+A structured abstract of no more than 350 words is to be provided, divided into the following sections: Objectives, Methods, Results, and Conclusions.
 Avoid abbreviations, diagrams, and reference to the text in the abstract.
 At least three and maximum of six key words should be identified for indexing.
 List the key words beneath the abstract in alphabetical order.
 Use terms from the Medical Subject Headings list from lndex Medicus whenever possible.
-A library of terms is available at http://www.nlm.nih.gov/mesh/meshhome.html
+A library of terms is available at http://www.nlm.nih.gov/mesh/meshhome.html.

-Divide the text into the following sections: Introduction, Methods, Results, and Discussion.
+Main Text.
+Divide the text into the following sections: Introduction, Methods, Results, Discussion and Conclusion.
 Use commas (,) to separate thousands and full stop (.) for decimals (e.g. 12,354.55).
 Include tables in the manuscript file, after the references.
 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
 Figures must be submitted as separate files and not embedded in the Word document.

 All submissions to the journal must include full disclosure of all relationships that could be viewed as presenting a potential conflict of interest.
 If there are no conflicts of interest, authors should state that there are none.
 This must be stated at the point of submission (within the manuscript after the main text under a subheading "Declaration of interest" and where available within the appropriate field on the journal’s Manuscript Central site).
 This may be made available to reviewers and will appear in the published article at the discretion of the Editors or Publisher.